ewnetu/cloud-diff/README.md

 [jsoncpp-src-0.5.0](http://sourceforge.net/projects/jsoncpp/)

-You need to configure initial setting under config.json file
+You need to configure about each service under config.json file

 To run non-strict service differentiation (more setting is possible if the default is not good enough):